Rule Enforcing Through Ordering: Problem Definition

 \roundname is a parametric game \round$(\agentset)$=\roundfull, where $\agentset$ is an ordered subset of agents\footnote{The agents are ordered according to their average payment in ascending order, i.e. those who paid the least on average are sorted to the front of \agentset.}, $F \in \naturals$ is the fine, $Q > F$ is the cost associated with entering the legal process, $T\in\naturals$ is the \timeout, i.e., the number of \roundname instances after which agents are removed, $k\in\naturals$ is the number of agents forced to pay $Q$ in each \roundname, $p\in[0,1]$ is the probability of ignorance.

 Each $a\in \agentset$ is characterized by a triplet $(n_a, t_a, m_a)$ and his strategy $\pi_a$.
-The triplet corresponds to his {\it observations} --- his position $n_a$ in $\agentset$, the number $t_a$ of past \roundname games he participated in, and his total individual payment $m_a$ in the past \roundname games.
+The triplet corresponds to his {\it observations} --- his position $n_a$ in $\agentset$, the number $t_a$ of past \roundname games he participated in\footnote{This includes the current Round, i.e. $t_a\ge 1$.}, and his total individual payment $m_a$ in the past \roundname games.

 \roundname proceeds in three phases \begin{enumerate} \item Each agent $a\in \agentset$, based on his observation, declares his strategy for this \roundname $\pi_a\in\Delta^{F+1}$, where $\Delta$ is the probability simplex.
 His payment $\mu_a$ is then sampled from\footnote{This simulates that with probability $p$, the agent forgot to act in this \roundname.}